KoolRick/minishell/README.md

 using &, enabling multitasking.
 Additionally, it manages signals like SIGINT and SIGQUIT to handle interruptions, ensuring smooth operation and process control.

-This also has programed some built-in functions just as:
+This also has programed some built-in functions just as: cd, umask, time, limit, set, read.

 ## cd
 #### run: